-Farmers plan for a harvest
+Farmers always plan for a harvest.

-Farmers help each other
+Farmers help each other.

 Individual farmers help each other by exchanging information about the best ways to grow their crops and the best machinery to buy.
-They help each other by comparing experiences they have with various farming activities and eventual outcomes.
+They help each other by comparing the experiences they have with various farming activities and eventual outcomes.

-Farmers know how to take fast action
+Be like farmers and know how to take fast action.

-Farmers know how to relax
+Farmers know how to relax.

 Farmers learn quickly about taking moments out of their work program to relax and enjoy the scenery.

-Take up the ‘farmer learning challenge’
+Take up the ‘farmer learning challenge.’